 Congresswoman Speier believes we have a sacred obligation to provide quality health care and compensation to veterans with service-connected disabilities.
-Last year, she helped Bay Area veterans receive over $3 million in compensation for their service injuries.
-For the last two years, she has co-sponsored a Veterans Fix-It event that brings the VA and veterans together to resolve issues that are delaying claims.
+Over the last two years, she helped Bay Area veterans receive over $4 million in compensation for their service injuries.
+She has co-sponsored two Veterans Fix-It events that brings the VA and veterans together to resolve issues that are delaying claims.
 She also sponsors opportunities for veterans to meet with employers who want to hire veterans and is a strong supporter of educational benefits for veterans.

 Congresswomen Jackie Speier and Barbara Lee listen to veterans

 at the second Fix-It Event in San Francisco on April 19, 2013.

 The Congresswoman is a national advocate for reforming how the military prosecutes perpetrators of military sexual trauma (MST).
 She believes these MST cases which the military acknowledges have reached epidemic proportions must be handled by objective experts in prosecution, investigation and victim care and not by united commands where rank and friendships may taint decisions.
 Her reforms are contained in the STOP Act.

 Jackie serves on the Armed Services Committee and is a member of the Readiness and Oversight and Investigations subcommittees.
 The Readiness Subcommittee makes sure that our troops are properly trained and their equipment is properly maintained so they can succeed in their missions, and that they have the facilities and services they deserve when they return home.
 On Oversight and Investigations, she and her colleagues conduct studies and investigations into allegations of waste, fraud, abuse, and wrongdoing and inefficiencies within the Department of Defense.

 Sexual Assault Training Oversight and Prevention Act (STOP Act)